SeoulTech/seoultech-website/client/content/source/blog/2013/2013-05-05-google-i-o-extended-seoul.md

 ---
-title: Upcoming Tech events in Seoul on May 2013
+title: Google IO extended Seoul
 date: 2013-05-05
 ---
 Watch sessions and connect with developers at Google I/O Extended in